 Women’s Crisis Services of Waterloo Region (WCSWR) is committed to having a Board composition that reflects the cultural diversity of our community and the diverse population we serve.
 We are seeking individuals that reside in Waterloo Region with governance, leadership and/or previous board experience.
 As well, we encourage those who identify as male, Black, Indigenous, 2SLGBTQ+, and all equity seeking community members to apply.
 Individuals with lived experience with domestic violence are especially welcome to consider serving in a governance capacity as a volunteer on our Board.
 If you are interested in applying to be on the Board, please forward a cover letter and resume to email@example.com.

 We empower women and children to move beyond violence by providing emergency shelter, education, and outreach services.
 The Board's primary role is governance and policy setting.
-Directors contribute 5 -10 hours per month, including monthly Board meetings and committee participation.
+Directors contribute 5 - 8 hours per month including monthly Board meetings and committee participation.

-WCSWR Board of Directors 2021-2022
+WCSWR Board of Directors 2023-2024

 Jane is an independent tax and management consultant with more than 43 years of tax experience serving clients in Canada and in the Caribbean.
 As a former tax partner with one of the Big 4 firms and a Tax Director in the Caribbean, Jane brings a wealth of both domestic and international experience to the Board.
 Jane is a Fellow of the Chartered Professional Accountants (CPA) of Canada (2014) and a Fellow of the Society of Certified Management Accountants (CMA) of Canada (2009).

 Angela Wilson attended university in the Niagara Region, and became a designated accountant.
 After being employed as an accountant for several years, Angela decided to start her own accounting practice.
 Over time, Angela shifted her practice to working with more not-for-profit clients, ultimately working exclusively with clients, in the violence against women and children sector.